neurohacked/neurohacked.github.io/_posts/2017-03-06-how-to-mimic-any-amiibo.md

 Note: You can rewrite to the Powertag over and over but it can only act as one Amiibo at a time so if you'll be scanning multiple Amiibo you will have to write to the Powertag, scan it, write to the Powertag, scan it, etc. This process is fairly quick for the most part and it certainly beats having to purchase every single Amiibo.
 Enjoy!

 **Hint**: You can sometimes find un-released Amiibo bins at the [nfc-bank](https://nfc-bank.com/bins.php?categoryid=2&tabid=39). 😉

+PS: There are other ways of spoofing Amiibo if you search the web, but this is the easiest, most convenient and most approachable method, in my opinion.